myrrlyn/oeuvre/why-didnt-orc-cross-road.md

 she was talking, but when she turned her head to spit, a long scar was visible on her cheek, running up the back of the jaw and into her hairline.

-"So it’s just a matter of raiding tactics, then?"
+“So it’s just a matter of raiding tactics, then?”

-"Of course it is, boy.
+“Of course it is, boy.
 What more reason would they need?
 What more would they even have?
-That’s all they know; that’s all they are."
+That’s all they know; that’s all they are.”

-____
+---

-"What kind of ash-spewing question is that?” the Orc asked, before taking another drink.
-“Why do you care where I walk?"
+“What kind of ash-spewing question is that?” the Orc asked, before taking another drink.
+“Why do you care where I walk?”

 I elected not to mention the tavern joke.
 The glint in his eye told me he’d heard it before.

-"I was just curious, because I know there are a lot of Orcs here in Bruma, and I came here from Anvil which has a Little Orsinium of its own, and yet I only saw one of you on the whole trip.
-A few hundred yards off the road, staring at a rock formation."
+“I was just curious, because I know there are a lot of Orcs here in Bruma, and I came here from Anvil which has a Little Orsinium of its own, and yet I only saw one of you on the whole trip.
+A few hundred yards off the road, staring at a rock formation.”

-"Maybe we don’t move around much."
+“Maybe we don’t move around much.”

-"You really mean to tell me that your people finally have full Imperial citizenship, including rights to property and travel, and you’re not using them?"
+“You really mean to tell me that your people finally have full Imperial citizenship, including rights to property and travel, and you’re not using them?”

-"Maybe we just don’t travel around you lot.”
+“Maybe we just don’t travel around you lot.”
 He rapped his empty tankard on the bar, then set it, upside down, on the far side.
 A barkeep snagged it on his way to the other end of the bar.

-"I didn’t mean to be rude...”
-I said, trailing off as I ran out of sentence before I thought up a convincing second half.
+“I didn’t mean to be rude…” I said, trailing off as I ran out of sentence before I thought up a convincing second half.

-"HO, Moktul!” the barkeep called, as a filled tankard slid across the wooden bar and into the back of Moktul’s hand.
+“HO, Moktul!” the barkeep called, as a filled tankard slid across the wooden bar and into the back of Moktul’s hand.

-"That’s still not my name,” he growled, but flicked a coin back down the bar and took a drink.
-“You people don’t have the teeth for it."
+“That’s still not my name”, he growled, but flicked a coin back down the bar and took a drink.
+“You people don’t have the teeth for it.”

 He growled again, then turned to face me.

-"It’s not because we avoid humans.
+“It’s not because we avoid humans.
 Obviously.
 It’s also not some long tradition born of banditry or the Exile, though both of those played into avoiding your roads.”
 He gave me a level look.
 “The whole thing is exaggerated far beyond what it really is.
 Imagine me asking why you humans have as many eating utensils as you do, or why you all use the same ancestor’s name.
-It’s just how you are."
+It’s just how you are.”

 He took another drink.

-"Your roads are broken."
+“Your roads are broken.”

 I frowned in confusion, and decided to have another fork of stew — they make thick stew in Bruma — while waiting for clarification.
 None came.

-"The roads aren’t broken.
-The Empire sinks a lot of money into roads."
+“The roads aren’t broken.
+The Empire sinks a lot of money into roads.”

 He shook his lower jaw from side to side in what I’d figured out was a gesture of mild irritation among Orcs, like rolling our eyes.

-"Your roads aren’t *broken* broken.
-They’re... how to explain.
-They’re picky."
+“Your roads aren’t _broken_ broken.
+They’re… how to explain.
+They’re picky.”

 I blinked.

-"Roads are... picky?"
+“Roads are… picky?”

 He growled again, then drank.
 Moktul, or whatever his name actually was, didn’t seem to have a wide range of expressions.

-"How far is it from here to Chorrol?” he asked.
+“How far is it from here to Chorrol?” he asked.

-"A day, if you start out close enough to dawn,” I replied quickly.
+“A day, if you start out close enough to dawn”, I replied quickly.

 He slammed his mug down hard, sloshing dark brown beer over the edge.

-"I asked **how FAR**, you kreygul bothkar of an idiot human, not the time.
-Iksh gabzul!"
+“I asked **how FAR**, you kreygul bothkar of an idiot human, not the time.
+Iksh gabzul!”

-"Thirty-five, forty miles?”
+“Thirty-five, forty miles?”
 I said.
 I knew there were mileposts on the route, but they weren’t numbered, and I couldn’t remember exactly how many there were.

-"Thirty-eight and two sevenths,” he shot back.
+“Thirty-eight and two sevenths”, he shot back.
 “Five if you take the lowland fork.
-You ever stop and ask yourself how normal humans can hike forty miles in a day?
+You ever stop and ask yourself how untrained humans can hike forty miles in a day?
 The Legion can march it in eight hours.
-Six, if they don’t have to fight on arrival."
+Six, if they don’t have to fight on arrival.”

-"That sounds like our roads aren’t broken at all,” I said.
+“That sounds like our roads aren’t broken at all”, I said.

-"No. Your roads work well for you.
+“No. Your roads work well for you.
 Too well.
 You humans have good endurance, but not that good.”
 He drank again, then took a fork of my stew.

-"You cheat.
+“You cheat.
 Your roads, they push you as you walk them.
 They don’t push us;
 actually, they pull.
 Slow us down, make it harder to take each step.”
 He shrugged.
 “It goes the other way for us.
 Your roads may hate us, from being shaped by you, but virgin rock, unworked and shaped only by the Earth Mother, on